webgptorg/the-book-docs/content/docs/example/table-of-contents/_index.md

 manes](http://www.creveratnon.net/apricaaetheriis), Assyrii.
 Cupiens auctoribus pariter rubet, profana magni super nocens.
 Vos ius sibilat inpar turba visae iusto!
 Sedes ante dum superest **extrema**.

+## Footnotes

+[^1]: The question is whether we know what *true understanding* means.
+Since Gottlob Frege and his *Sinn und Bedeutung,* the quesitons is highly debatable.
+[^2]: Another problem is that of **generalization** ability of ML models in general and what implications it has for LLMs.